 The University of Washington Tacoma is committed to protecting the rights and dignity of each individual in the University community.
 Discrimination on the basis of "sex" includes sexual harassment.
 This training will help you to identify and resolve situations of perceived sexual harassment and to understand applicable laws.

 Attending the Prevention of Sexual Harassment (PSH) Training is REQUIRED of all regular university employees and should be repeated at least once every five years.
-These sessions are open to all faculty, staff and student employees.There are no sessions scheduled for UW Tacoma at this time.
+These sessions are open to all faculty, staff and student employees.There are no sessions currently scheduled at UW Tacoma.
+A session will be scheduled at UW Tacoma for Spring 2017 - more details to come.
 View the schedule for upcoming PSH training sessions at the UW Seattle Campus.

 Note: Student employees are employees of the University and are responsible for compliance with employment policies, including Prevention of Sexual Harassment.
 Departments are encouraged to have their student employees attend the training when available on campus.
 For students unable to attend the training, departments are responsible for ensuring the students' awareness, understanding and compliance with policy.
 Because of the transitory nature of student employees, HR does not follow up with student employees to ensure attendance.